Georgy Taratorkin: Biography

 After Raskolnikov Taratorkin repeatedly acted in plays based on Dostoevsky's works.
 He played Ivan Karamazov in The Brothers Karamazov, staged by Pavel Chomsky (Mossovet Theater) and Stavrogin in The Devils, staged at the Moscow Pushkin Drama Theatre by Yuri Yeryomin.

 On the stage of the Mossovet Theater Taratorkin also played roles in such performances.

 Among the films of the actor: Unforgettable (1967), Thunderstorm over White (1968), The Labeled Atom (1972), Translation from English (1972), A Very English Murder (1974), Open Book (1977), Winner (1975), Deviation - zero (1977), Little Tragedies (1979).
 The actor starred in the television series The Chronicles of the Love of Death, The Savior Under the Birches (2003), The Gentle Monster (2004), The Chess Player (2004), Not Born Beautiful (2005-2006).

 Georgy Taratorkin also starred in two films of Russian director Alexander Khvan — Dyuba-Dyuba (1992) and Die Easy (2000).
 He played a role in the action movie 24 Hours (2000).
 Among the last motion pictures of the actor were The Captivity of Passion (2010), Where the Motherland Begins (2014), Ban (2015), The Mysterious Passion (2015).

 Along with work in the theater and cinema, Georgy Taratorkin has also recorded many audiobooks.
 In the 1970s and 1980s, the actor gave a lot of poetry readings of Alexander Blok and other poets of the Silver Age on radio and stage.

 In 1992, Taratorkin tried himself as a director with the film The One Who Did not Come, and in 2004 he voiced the Russian cartoon The Nutcracker and the Mouse King.
 Since 1996, he taught acting at VGIK.

 In 1996, Georgy Taratorkin was elected first secretary of the Union of Theatre Workers of the Russian Federation, since 2001 he served as secretary of the Union of Russian Theater Workers.
 He was also the president of the Russian National Theater Award and the Golden Mask festival.

+In 2008, Taratorkin became a supporter of the United Russia party.

 Taratorkin died following a prolonged illness on 4 February 2017 at the age of 72.